Pension for orphans and war widow(er)s

 Back to topWhat other benefits and services are available?

-War widows and war widowers may also be entitled to concessions on the costs of public and private transport services and public utilities.
-Contact the office of the service provider to enquire about entitlement to concessions.
+War widows and war widowers may also be entitled to concessions on the costs of public and private transport services and utilities such as gas and electricity.
+Contact the office of the service provider to enquire about your entitlement to concessions.

 Dependent children of veterans whose death has been accepted as war-caused may be entitled to a range of benefits, including financial assistance and counselling from the Veterans’ Children Education Scheme.

-A funeral benefit may be payable to assist with the cost of the funeral of a veteran whose death has been accepted as war-caused.
+DVA may pay a funeral benefit to assist with the cost of the funeral of a veteran whose death has been accepted as war-caused.

 A veteran whose death has been accepted as being war-caused is entitled to official commemoration.